pmbanugo/k8s-eda-workshop/guides/01-start.md

 ## Install _kn_ and _func_ CLIs

 The _kn_ CLI provides a quick and easy interface for creating Knative resources such as services and event sources, without the need to create or modify YAML files directly.
-It also simplifies completion of otherwise complex procedures such as autoscaling and traffic splitting. _func_ on the other hand is used to create, build, manage and deploy functions.
+It also simplifies the completion of otherwise complex procedures such as autoscaling and traffic splitting. _func_ on the other hand is used to create, build, manage and deploy functions.

 Run the commands below to install both kn and func.